kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 > **Warning**
 > Check that the .env file is in the .gitignore since you do not want secret information visible on GitHub.

+### Install `wottermstospecupt`

-- To be able to convert your own terminology into a Spec-Up-T valid terminology, install the  conversion package in the root of your target repo:
+To be able to convert your own terminology into a Spec-Up-T valid terminology, install the  conversion package in the root of your target repo:

 ```bash
 npm install wottermstospecupt
 ```

+### Add entries to `scripts` in `package.json`

-- Add two entries to your `scripts` section in `package.json` (the order of the entries doesn't matter, put it anywhere you like):
+Add two entries to your `scripts` section in `package.json` (the order of the entries doesn't matter, put it anywhere you like):

 ```json
 "convert": "node -e \"import('wottermstospecupt/scripts/index.mjs')\"",
 "fetch": "node -e \"import('wottermstospecupt/scripts/fetchGoogleSheetContent.mjs')\""
 ```

-You should get this:
+This should be the endresult:

 ```json
 "scripts": {